• Skip to primary navigation

 How to make persimmon jam

-Chop the persimmons into small chunks, leaving the skin on, and place in a large saucepan.
+Chop the persimmons and place in a pan with the other ingredients.

-Heat until the fruit has cooked and the sugar has dissolved
+Cook until the fruit has softened and the sugar has dissolved.

-Turn up the heat and boil rapidly without a lid for about 15 minutes.
+Turn up the heat and boil rapidly without a lid until it reaches setting point.

 Using a teaspoon, place a small amount of the jam on one of the chilled plates from the freezer.
 If the jam sticks to the plate and does not slide off when the plate is tilted the jam has reached setting point and is ready.
 If the jam is not ready, continue to boil rapidly for another 5 minutes or so and then test again.